gradkell/pkiccu/README.md

 - SSLCACertificateFile: a list of CA certificates used to validate end user SSL client authentication certificates (contains intermediate and root certificates)
-- SSLCADNRequestFile: a list of internediate CA certificates used to filter which certificates are presented to the end user during SSL client authentication (typically contains only intermediates)
+- SSLCADNRequestFile: a list of intermediate CA certificates used to filter which certificates are presented to the end user during SSL client authentication (typically contains only intermediates)